Gawler House Prices | Monthly & Annual Market Data

 Related Pages & Reports

 Data sourced from realestate.com.au confirmed sold records for the Gawler district.
 Compiled by Andrew McKiggan, Gawler East Real Estate, RLA248695.
+Current data: 4 June to 3 July 2026.
 Updated monthly.
 Suburb medians are calculated from publicly disclosed sale prices only — Contact Agent sales are included in total counts but excluded from all median and price range calculations.
 This page is provided for general market information purposes only and does not constitute financial, investment or legal advice.

 📞 0493 539 067